 How awesome is Bo Jackson?
 Beyond being a Tecmo Bowl video game legend, Jackson lived up to the hype in real life.
 He was a two-sport professional star in football and baseball, but when he had the ball in his hands on the gridiron, there was nothing quite like it.

 Cam Newton’s story is just epic, too.
 Off-field issues at Florida forced Newton to transfer to Blinn College.
 In his one year at Auburn thereafter, he led the Tigers to a national championship.
 Newton accounted for 50 total touchdowns (30 passing, 20 rushing) in 2010, carrying Auburn to a perfect 14-0 record in one of the greatest individual seasons ever.
+Despite just one season of production, Newton became the NFL’s No. 1 overall pick in 2011.

 Army Black Knights – 3 Heisman Trophy winners